 MADD Canada’s School Assembly Program presents students with solid information and best practices to help them understand the issue of alcohol and/or drug-impaired driving.

-Following MADD Canada’s 2015-2016 School Assembly Program, titled 24 Hours, surveys were conducted with 6,548 students to assess the program’s effectiveness in influencing students’ attitudes and behaviours around alcohol and/or drug consumption and driving.
-A follow-up survey was completed by 846 students three months later to track how opinions and behaviours may have changed in that time.
+Following MADD Canada’s 2017-2018 School Assembly Program, titled The Pact, surveys were conducted with 10,550 students to assess the program’s effectiveness in influencing students’ attitudes and behaviours around alcohol and/or drug consumption and driving.
+A follow-up survey was done three months later with 1,629 students to track how opinions and behaviours may have changed in that time.

 Read the summary of the report

 The survey was conducted by Environics Research Group, a leading Canadian public affairs and market research company, with offices in Toronto, Ottawa and Calgary.
 For more information about Environics, you can visit their website at www.environics.ca